peterhinch/micropython-async/v3/docs/THREADING.md

 ## 2.2 ThreadSafeQueue

-This queue is designed to interface between one `uasyncio` task and a single thread running in a different context.
+This queue is designed to interface between one `asyncio` task and a single thread running in a different context.
 This can be an interrupt service routine (ISR), code running in a different thread or code on a different core.
 See [section 2.2.3](./THREADING.md#223-a-complete-example) for a complete usage